Brainsware/bacon-site/Views/Articles/contribute-support.markdown

 ## Bacon library support {#bacon}

-If you have a problem with Bacon, please head over to our [Bacon Github repository](https://github.com/Brainsware/bacon) and [create an issue](https://github.com/Brainsware/bacon/issues).
+If you encounter a problem with Bacon, please head over to our [Bacon Github repository](https://github.com/Brainsware/bacon) and [create an issue](https://github.com/Brainsware/bacon/issues).

 ## Bacon-dist package {#bacon-dist}